-The VCE Vocational Major (VCE VM) sets students up to thrive in a modern economy by providing a holistic education through the development of technical, employability and social skills, including a nationally accredited qualification through the study of a

-Vocational Education & Training (VET) course.
+The VCE Vocational Major (VCE VM) sets students up to thrive in a modern economy by providing a holistic economy by providing a holistic education through the development of technical, employability and social skills, including a nationally accredited qualification through the study of a Vocational Education & Training (VET) course.
 It integrates the best elements from the VCE and VCAL ensuring Victorian students have access to high quality vocational and applied learning pathway and supports the further development of key attributes and skills required for the 21st century.